BriskenFinancials/use-case-template/cards/UC10000426-V-04-conduct-final-project-review-and-closure.md

 # Conduct final project review and closure

 Schedule a project closure meeting with all stakeholders to review the overall implementation.
 Highlight key achievements, challenges, and lessons learned during the project.
-This enables: You will be able to confidently Schedule a project closure meeting with all stakeholders to review the overall implementation
+You will be able to confidently Schedule a project closure meeting with all stakeholders to review the overall implementation

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-V-04-top.png)